mrowdy/slemgrim.github.io/_drafts/how-immutability-changed-the-way-i-think.md

 ### Huge data structures

 If you have a really huge tree of data stored as an immutable container i recommend checking your memory consumption.
-Garbage collection will kill all old objects but copying big objects comes with its price.
+Of course garbage collection will kill all old objects but copying big objects still has its price.

 Conclusion
 ---

-Some problems just don't model nicely when everything is immutable.
+In general it's a pretty reasonable language design choice to stick to immutable types, even it there are some problems that just don't model nicely when everything is immutable.
-But I do think that we should try to push as much of our code in that direction as possible.
-In short: the advantages always depend on the problem, but I would tend to prefer immutability.
+In most situations the advantages of immutable types vastly outweigh the disadvantages and they are better than the alternatives and lead to better code and faster executables overall.